-What is avian influenza?
+1. What is avian influenza?

 While it is primarily a bird disease, these viruses have a tendency to mutate and may occasionally spread to other animals and to humans.

-Why is it in the news?
+2. Why is it in the news?

-Does the virus affect humans?
+3. Does the virus affect humans?

 Almost all cases in humans to date have been linked to close contact to diseased household flocks, often during slaughtering, de-feathering, butchering, and preparation of poultry for consumption.

-Is it safe to eat poultry?
+4. Is it safe to eat poultry?

+Irish produced poultry are free of the avian influenza virus and all poultry products on sale in Ireland have a very low risk of carrying the highly pathogenic strain of the virus.
 Poultry and poultry products can be prepared and eaten as usual, provided that they are handled hygienically while raw, and cooked thoroughly prior to consumption.

 Normal hygienic practices regarding handling of raw poultry meat should be observed.
 Hands, utensils and surfaces should be thoroughly cleaned following contact with raw poultry products; and there should be adequate separation of raw food from cooked or ready-to-eat foods.

-Are eggs safe to eat?
+5. Are eggs safe to eat?

-Is poultry meat from affected countries safe?
+6. Is poultry meat from affected countries safe?

+Import restrictions of raw poultry products from affected areas are commonly adopted to prevent the potential spread of the virus to domestic poultry flocks.
 The prohibition on live poultry and their products from affected countries is a control measure designed to protect our animal health status.
 As an island, Ireland enjoys freedom from many animal diseases which are present in other countries, including avian influenza.
 It is in the interests of the health and welfare of our animals, and the marketability of our food products to maintain freedom from this disease.

-What are the recommended good hygienic practices that I should follow?
+9. What are the recommended good hygienic practices that I should follow?